 - Visa fees

 - Application costs

-Quest tuition, scholarships and bursaries apply for study at all partner institutions.
+Quest tuition, scholarships, and bursaries apply for exchanges at all partner institutions.

 Some courses are held off-campus and may involve considerable travel.
 Courses that involve an additional fee will have the costs outlined in the course registration.

 Refund and withdrawal policies